unik-name/docs.unikname.network/docs/creating-your-unikname-individual.md

 ![homepage](/images/homepage.png)

-After you choose your option, you should arrive on a page to create your @unikname!
+After you choose your option, you should land on a page to create your @unikname.

 ![create-unikname](/images/create-unikname.png)